 We recently spent a day off the coast of Moreton Bay with Tangalooma whale watching.
-Any day out on the water is a good day in our view but seeing the whales from a Brisbane base had a couple of benefits; it’s convenient to get to, the whales are in Australian waters during winter when Brisbanes weather is fairly predictable and mild, and the whales tend to travel up nice and close to North Stradbroke and Moreton Islands so you don’t have a long trip out which means much more of your cruise can be spent with the whales not looking for them.
+Any day out on the water is a good day in our view but seeing the whales from a Brisbane base had a couple of benefits.
+It is convenient to get to, the whales are in Australian waters during winter when Brisbane’s weather is fairly predictable and mild, and the whales tend to travel up nice and close to North Stradbroke and Moreton Islands so you don’t have a long trip out which means much more of your cruise can be spent with the whales not looking for them.

 Once you arrive on the island you don’t spend long at the resort before jumping back on the boat and heading out on the whale watching cruise.
 It’s just long enough to get down onto the beach and get a bit of sand between your toes, who can resist that.

 The wrecks are fairly close to the resort so you’re able to walk or kayak down to them.
-They’re a very popular spot for snorkeling either off the beach if you’re a confident swimmer or you can do a cruise and snorkeling trip.
+They’re a very popular spot for snorkelling either off the beach if you’re a confident swimmer or you can do a cruise and snorkelling trip.

-The cruise out along side the island really made us wish we had more time to spend exploring, it really is a beautiful and remote for a spot so close to a major city.
+The cruise out alongside the island really made us wish we had more time to spend exploring, it really is beautiful and remote for a spot so close to a major city.